-a.
-For inpatient admissions and certain outpatient procedures: A history and physical examination (H&P) must be completed no more than thirty (30) days before or twenty-four (24) hours after inpatient admission, and in all cases, prior to any surgery or procedure requiring anesthesia (excluding local anesthesia).

-If the H&P was conducted more than thirty (30) days before admission or surgery/anesthesia, a legible copy may be placed in the patient's hospital record-provided that it was performed and documented by a licensed Practitioner or APP.
-Additionally, an updated H&P, including any changes in the patient's medical history or physical findings, must be completed and recorded by a Privileged Practitioner or APP with the appropriate Practice Authority no later than twenty-four (24) hours after admission and before surgery or anesthesia.

-Additional requirements regarding histories and physicals are outlined in the Medical Staff Documents.
+- a.
+For inpatient admissions and certain outpatient procedures: Completion of the history and physical examination and H&P no more than thirty (30) days before, or twenty four (24) hours after, inpatient admission and in any event before inpatient or outpatient surgery or procedure requiring anesthesia (other than local).
+If the history and physical examination was conducted more than thirty (30) days prior to admission and/or surgery/anesthesia, a legible copy of the H&P may be placed in the patient's hospital record, provided the history and physical examination was performed and recorded by a Privileged Practitioner or APP, and an updated history and physical examination and H&P that includes all additions to the history and any subsequent changes in the physical findings is performed and recorded by a Privileged Practitioner or APP whose Practice Authority permit them to do so, no later than twenty four (24) hours after admission and prior to surgery or a procedure requiring anesthesia.
+Additional requirements regarding histories and physicals are defined in the Medical Staff Documents. - b.

-b.
 For other outpatients: A history and physical examination sufficient to support the services being provided is required for all outpatients that includes the elements defined in Policy Manual.